HB-1603

 Plain Language

-Production companies deploying AI systems for production in Georgia must conduct and publicly publish a comprehensive inventory of all AI systems in use, beginning no later than December 31, 2027 and annually thereafter.
-Each inventory entry must include the system name and vendor, a description of its capabilities and uses, how it can independently make or inform decisions, and how it underwent an impact assessment prior to implementation.
-This is a public transparency obligation — the inventory must be posted on a publicly accessible website.
-Note this applies to all AI systems in use, not just those used for digital replicas.
+Production companies deploying AI systems for use in production in Georgia must conduct and publicly publish an inventory of all AI systems in use no later than December 31, 2027, and annually thereafter.
+The inventory must include for each system: (1) the system name and vendor; (2) a description of capabilities and uses; (3) how the system makes, informs, or supports conclusions, decisions, or judgments; and (4) whether and how an impact assessment was conducted prior to implementation.
+This obligation applies only to production companies approved by the Department of Economic Development, not to interactive entertainment production companies.

 Statutory Text